-To articulate clearly the compliance policies of Mount Evelyn Counselling to the Commonwealth Government Privacy ACT 1988, (as amended) and the National Privacy Principles.
+To articulate clearly the compliance policies of Careline Connections to the Federal Government Privacy ACT 1988, (as amended) and the National Privacy Principles.

-All client information will be handled in accordance to the requirements of the Commonwealth Privacy Act 1988 (as amended) and consistent with the National Privacy Principles.
+All client information will be handled in accordance with the requirements of the Federal Commonwealth Privacy Act 1988 (as amended) and the National Privacy Principles.
+Personal information shall be collected from callers for the following four purposes:

 Collection of Information